What if I Can’t Make My Credit Card Payments?

 What to do about credit cards

 If you are unable to make the payments on your credit cards, you will be faced with some important immediate decisions.
 These are short-term decisions: ones that need to be made over the next few days.

 - Stop making payments on all but one or two of your credit cards

 - Stop making payments on all of your credit cards

-- Stop making payments on all your credit cards and obtaining a pre-paid credit card
+- Stop making payments on all your credit cards and obtain a pre-paid credit card

-“Something you need to consider before making the decision to stop making payments on a particular credit card is whether or not you will experience adverse consequences arising from a financial institution’s right of set off.
-If you obtained your credit card through your financial institution then it will typically be in a position to exercise what is called a right of set-off.”
+“A serious consideration when making the decision to stop making payments on a particular credit card is whether or not you will experience adverse consequences arising from a financial institution’s right of set off.
+If you obtained your credit card through your financial institution, then that institution or bank will typically be in a position to exercise this right.”

-If Joan Smith does not make her $200 minimum monthly payment on her credit card then ABC Bank will be in a position, under the right of set-off, to simply take $200 from her bank account at ABC Bank and use it to make her minimum monthly payment on her ABC Bank VISA credit card.
-In order for Joan Smith to avoid this she needs to either (1) close her bank account at ABC Bank or (2) withdraw the $600 from her bank account at ABC Bank.
-Because ABC Bank is now in a position to exercise a right of set-off against Joan Smith then no money on deposit at her bank account at ABC bank account is safe.
+If Joan Smith does not make her $200 minimum monthly payment on her credit card, ABC Bank will be in a position, under the right of set-off, simply to take $200 from her ABC bank account and use it to make her minimum monthly payment on her ABC Bank VISA.
+In order for Joan to avoid this, she needs to either (1) close her bank account at ABC Bank or (2) withdraw the $800 from her bank account at ABC Bank.
+Because ABC Bank is now in a position to exercise a right of set-off against Joan, no money on deposit at her bank account at ABC bank account is safe.

 - Close her bank account at ABC Bank or withdraw all or virtually all of the money she currently has on deposit in that account